RobinChen121/robinchen121.github.io/_pages/about.md

 I am a lecturer in the buesiness school of Brunel University London.
 Prior to this role, I served as a lecturer at Southwest University, China.
 I earned my PhD degree in Management Science and Engineering from Beihang University, China.
 During my academic journey, I had the privilege of being a visiting PhD student and a visiting scholar at the University of Edinburgh for two separate years.

 <br>
-My primary research in recent years lies in cash-flow inventory management, where I leverage mathematical modeling and computer programming to address complex challenges.
-I also did some works in traditional inventory management and routing problems.
+I am passionate about coding and mathematics.
+In recent years, my primary research has focused on cash-flow inventory management, where I apply mathematical modeling and stochastic programming to tackle complex challenges.
+At present and in the coming years, my research will center on the inventory routing problem, with particular emphasis on data-driven methodologies (such as artificial intelligence) and stochastic programming.

 <br>
 My CV is: &nbsp; <a href='https://github.com/RobinChen121/resume/blob/main/CV_chenzhen_English.pdf'>CV</a>